 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-, or atopic dermatitis, is an itchy, red skin rash.
+is an itchy, red skin rash.
 You are more likely to have it if your parent or a family member has eczema, asthma, or hay fever.
-It is a long-term condition that may cause flare-ups for the rest of your life.
+Eczema is a long-term condition.
+You may have flare-ups from time to time for the rest of your life.

 - Patches of dry, red, itchy skin

 - Bumps or blisters that crust over or ooze clear fluid